BIDDING CONVENTIONS

 5th step2 key cards, plus Q of trump55

 Rule of 17 Responding to partner's weak-2, add the number of trump cards you hold to your HCP.
-If the total is 17 or less, there is no game.
+If the total is less than 17, there is no game.
 Otherwise, you can explore for game.

 Rule of 2-3-4Ely Culbertson's rule on how high to make a preemptive call.
 Writeup at bridgehands.com